Facts & Figures

 Walla Walla Community College

-The following are public-facing SBCTC dashboards most frequently used for regional external benchmarking:
+The following are public-facing SBCTC dashboards with additional information that can be used for regional external benchmarking:

 • Faculty and Staff: Quarterly and annual faculty and staff headcounts and full-time equivalents (FTEs), including demographic breakdowns.